-From Noodle’s Foster Mom: “Noodle entered our family just like he always belonged.
-He ignored the cats and the cats were not afraid of him.
-He gets along great with the other dogs and they accepted him the same way we humans have.
-He is not perfect though, he came to our home very fearful of being touched by people he does not know.
-We have been working with him, teaching him that touch is okay.
-We are now able to clean around his eyes with only an occasional lip curl and our mobile groomer was able to give him a full groom with only a couple of hissy fits.
-We think with time he will learn to trust again.
+Noodle’s ODH mom tells us, “Noodle entered our family just like he always belonged.
+He ignored the cats and they were not afraid of him.
+He gets along great with the other dogs and they accepted him the same way we humans have!”
+Little Noodle came to their home very fearful of being touched by people he does not know and they’ve been working with him, gradually teaching him that touch is okay.
+With patience, they can now clean around his eyes with only an occasional lip curl and their mobile groomer was able to give him a full groom recently.
+With time, his people think he will learn to trust again.

 Noodle was initially pretty skinny and his ODH people were told that he was a picky eater.
 With a little trial and error, they worked out the best prescription food for him and think that before long he’ll be at his target weight.
 Now that he is eating the right food, his fur has improved and he has more energy: “It’s sometimes hard to believe that he’s a senior with health issues!
 Noodle sleeps on the human bed with everyone else and has to touch a human at all times, if we move over, he moves over.
 He is amazing on a leash and minds pretty well – he really wants to please.
 Noodle has turned into a little dog with a great big bark and he lets you know when anything happens, the dryer goes off, the window blinds clank in the breeze.
 No one will ever sneak up on us!”
 Noodle’s people are grateful that he did not end up in an apartment, as they live in the country and his barking doesn’t bother anyone.
 The resident dog Sam is happy about it, because he’s a barker too!

 “We love this little guy so much and hope that we will have many years with him thanks to Old Dog Haven and the medical care he is able to receive because of donations by caring people.”

 Update from Noodle’s Mom: